 High-quality indexing and abstracting of over 600 periodicals dating as far back as 1984, including 280 peer-reviewed journals

 Indexing and abstracting of over 13,000 art dissertations

 The ARTstor Digital Library provides more than 1.8 million digital images in the arts, architecture, humanities, and sciences with an accessible suite of software tools for teaching and research.

-With the exception of September 11th, you will partner up with someone each week and share a song that is either from the reading or fits into the subject matter being discussed that day.
+Each week you will partner up with someone and share a song that is either from the reading or fits into the subject matter being discussed that day.
 Each presentation should last no longer than 10 minutes.
 You will provide: